kohirens/aws-tf-s3-website/README.md

 The following resources will be made.

-* ACM Certificate - An SSL certificate in the US-East-1 region for CloudFront.
+* ACM Certificate - An certificate to allow CloudFront to serve the website over HTTPS.
 * CloudFront distribution - To allow HTTPS and serve the static content from S3.
 * S3 bucket - Playing the part of storage for the Lambda function to pull from.
 * Lambda function - [Using a Lambda function URL] feature will allow it to be used as a CloudFront origin.
-* IAM inline policy - On the S3 bucket to only allows the CloudFront Distribution.
+* IAM inline policy - Attached to the Lambda execution role, giving access to write to a CloudWatch log group and get objects from the S3 bucket.
 * Route 53 hosted zone - Optionally deploy the zone for the website.
 * Route 53 alias record - Directs traffic to the CloudFront distribution.